elehcim/inaf-k8s-course/course/05-nginx-php-fpm/step1.md

 <br>

-Create a PVC (the default StorageClass will be used):
+Create a PVC (the default StorageClass will be used), one for nginx configuration file and one for nginx contents

 ```
 cat <<EOF | kubectl apply -f -